Dental Anxiety: How to Conquer Fear of the Dentist in West Ryde

-But surrendering to dental phobia can negatively impact your oral health, smile, and general wellbeing; particularly if it leads you to delay or avoid routine oral examinations at My Local Dentists West Ryde.
+But surrendering to dental phobia can negatively impact your oral health, smile, and general well-being, particularly if it leads you to delay or avoid routine oral examinations at My Local Dentists.

-Beyond your recommended daily brushing and flossing, a twice-yearly checkup (and often a clean) is the best thing you can do for oral health.
+Beyond your recommended daily brushing and flossing, the best thing you can do for oral health is to have a twice-yearly checkup (and often a clean).

 There is also a strong connection between your oral health and your health in general.

-Missing dental visits has potentially disastrous long-term effects.
-To understand the phobia, its effects, and how to beat it, My Local Dentists West Ryde has compiled the following information on dental phobia and how to fight it.
+Missing dental visits can have potentially disastrous long-term effects.
+To help you understand dental phobia, its effects, and how to beat it, your West Ryde dentist has compiled the following information on how to fight it.

 Signs you have dental anxiety

-• The sight of dental instruments, or of white-coated staff at the dentist’s office, ramps your anxiety up.
+- The sight of dental instruments or white-coated staff at the dentist’s office ramps your anxiety up.

 What’s the Cause?